Comill3/STLM-maps/README.md

 Identification of the missing spectra leads to the identification of the perverted spectra.

 ### 1_correct_and_save_spectra.py ###
 Allows the identification and removing of cosmic rays in the spectra using wavelets.
-The program neads utils_EA_0.py and the folder "filters" to operate.
+The program needs utils_EA_0.py, Clean_EA.py and the folder "filters" to operate.

 ### 2_plot_raw_spectra.py ###
 Allow to plot the spectra without any noise treatement.
 Additionnaly, a plot of the summed spectra with its FWHM can be plotted.